Difference Between Return on Investment and Cost of Capital

 Main Differences Between Return on Investment and Cost of Capital

 1. Return on Investment (ROI) can be defined as the relative measure of the sum of money that is to be gained by the investor to the actual cost of the investment.
 It is expressed in percentage.
-On the other hand, Cost of Capital (COC) can be defined as the return which is required by the company after investing in a certain project.
+On the other hand, Cost of Capital (COC) can be defined as the return required by the company after investing in a certain project.

 2. Return on Investment (ROI) is also known as the “required rate of return”, while the other name for Cost of Capital (COC) is “weighted average cost of capital”.
 This word is sometimes used interchangeably.

-3. Return on Investment (ROI) is of three types, i.e. Interest, Dividends, Capital Gains, while Cost of Capital (COC) is also of four types, i.e. Cost of Equity Capital, Cost of Debt Capital, Cost of Preference Share, and Cost of Retained Earnings.
+3. Return on Investment (ROI) is of three types, i.e. Interest, Dividends, Capital Gains, while Cost of Capital (COC) is of four types, i.e. Cost of Equity Capital, Cost of Debt Capital, Cost of Preference Share, and Cost of Retained Earnings.

 Difference Between Return on Investment and Cost of Capital